 Designed for the frontline leaders of nonprofits, especially those in multi-functional roles, this highly interactive program provides a foundation for organizational and management topics.
 You gain practical knowledge and insight regarding operational effectiveness and the organizational structure which best suits the internal efficacies, by engaging with faculty experts and your peers.

 Will the leaders of today be able to prepare their organizations to meet the social and leadership challenges of the future?
-This program is designed for leaders looking to reinvigorate creative skills and seeking best practices to guide their organizations toward future success, whether it’s through embracing design thinking, practicing focused leadership practice and/or implementing innovative leadership strategies.
+This program is designed for leaders looking to reinvigorate creative skills and seeking best practices to guide their organizations toward future success, whether it’s through embracing design thinking, practicing focused leadership and/or implementing innovative leadership strategies.
 Certified Fund Raising Executive Credential – 14 Points in category 1.B

-This one-day program, specially designed to fit your schedule, explores the relationships amongst and the best practices for the executive-level nonprofit leaders and for the board members serving these nonprofits.
-Through this platform of collaboration and open discussions, participants will actively engage in a discussion related to trust, ethics and accountability – topics highly relevant and key to successful nonprofit board governance.
+This one-day retreat-style program, specially designed to fit your schedule, explores the relationships amongst and the best practices for the executive-level nonprofit leaders and for the board members serving these nonprofits.

-This program is designed to encourage the thought processes & the psychology behind consistent, creative and effective fund generation techniques for all scales and types of nonprofit organizations.
+This program is designed to encourage the psychology and thought processes that drive consistent, creative and effective fund generation techniques for all scales and types of nonprofit organizations.
 The participants will work collaboratively to thoughtfully assess their own fundraising practices and discover which techniques work best.
 Certified Fund Raising Executive Credential – 21 Points in category 1.B

 The word "innovation" elicits images of high-tech contraptions and digitized everything.
 However, innovation is also about organizational design, creative & blended processes and exploring new applications of existing systems.
 This program will focus on how leaders infuse and sustain an innovation mindset into their organizations.